wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-tenant-microsoft-365/includes/3-examine-components-enterprise-mobility-security.md

     [Azure AD Privileged Identity Management](/azure/active-directory/active-directory-privileged-identity-management-configure?azure-portal=true)
   :::column-end:::
   :::column:::
     Azure AD Privileged Identity Management enables organizations to minimize the number of people who have persistent access to privileged operations.
 This service introduces the concept of an eligible administrator.Eligible admins are users who need privileged access now and then, but not every day.
-The role is inactive until the user needs access, at which point they must complete an activation process and become an active admin for a predetermined amount of time.
+The role is inactive until the user needs access.
+At that point, they must complete an activation process and become an active admin for a predetermined amount of time.
   :::column-end:::
 :::row-end:::
 :::row:::